Wikibase-Stakeholder-Group/Wikibase-Stakeholder-Group.github.io/members.md

 ---

+### Digitaal Werktuig
+[Digitaal werktuig](https://www.digitaalwerktuig.nl/en/) Digitaal Werktuig is a freelance enterprise founded by Maarten Brinkerink (Est. October 2020).
+Maarten Brinkerink is an expert in digital culture and information processing.
+He is an experienced project manager, researcher and consultant, working in the cultural heritage sector for over 13 years.

+---

 ### IP Squared
 [IP Squared](https://ip-squared.com) is the consultancy firm of Maarten Zeinstra, IP Lawyer and Information Professional.
 Maarten does project around information and knowledge management in the public sector.